he9qi/omniauth_china/README.markdown

 # OmniAuth: Standardized Multi-Provider Authentication

 OmniAuth is a new Rack-based authentication system for multi-provider external authentcation.
-OmniAuth is built from the ground up on the philosophy that **authentication is not the same as identity**, and is based on two observations:
+OmniAuth is built from the ground up on the philosophy that **authentication is not the same as identity**.

+## Apparently, oauth providers of China have already been merged into [intridea/omniauth](https://github.com/intridea/omniauth).
+Go take a look.

 # OmniAuthChina (omniauth_china)

-OmniAuth China is an extention of OmniAuth, it addes Open ID providers in China such as Douban, Sina, Sohu, 163, Tencent, Renren, etc.
+OmniAuth China is an extention of OmniAuth, it addes Open ID providers in China such as Douban, Sina, Sohu, 163, Tencent, Renren, Qzone, etc.

+## Note

 ## Installation